DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_ldap/README.md

     propagateUserDNChangeOnGroupMember: true

     # If you've set 'propagateUserDNChangeOnGroupMember' to true,
-    # you MUST indicate your group's objectClass that will be used to search
+    # you MUST indicate your group objectClass that will be used to search
     # your groups entries
     # Mandatory only if 'propagateUserDNChangeOnGroupMember' is true
     groupsObjectclass: groupOfNames